try being vegan

 Emphasize Crowding, Not Cutting

-When it comes to successfully transitioning to a vegan diet the name of the game is to constantly sample new foods.
+When it comes to successfully transitioning to a vegan diet, the name of the game is to constantly sample new foods.
 You of course won’t love—or even like—everything you try.
-But every time you find something you enjoy it’ll displace some of the non-vegan foods you’re currently accustomed to eating.
+But every time you find something you enjoy, it’ll displace some of the non-vegan foods you’re currently accustomed to eating.
 Trying as many new foods as possible means learning about all the vegan options that exist, both at groceries and at restaurants.
 And if you can get a few simple cooking skills under your belt while you’re at it, your meal options will expand beyond belief.

 Shopping for Vegan Food

 Unfortunately, supermarkets typically sell the healthier organic versions of these products at full list price.
-This often makes supermarkets significantly more expensive than many natural food stores.
+This often makes them more expensive than many natural food stores when it comes to the foods of greatest interest to vegans.
 Supermarkets usually have good produce sections, although you can usually find better and fresher produce elsewhere.

 Natural Foods Stores